 In the first image, you can see a Heikеn Ashi chart on the left that indicates the trend is still in a strong downside movement.

 On the right image, however, you see a traditional Japanese candlestick chart.
 It suggests that the bullish sentiment is getting stronger.
 If the trader takes this into account and decides to go long, he will basically buy in the middle of the downtrend and suffer losses.

 So, the traditional candle closed blue.
 Meanwhile, the Heiken Ashi reveals that the S&P 500 is still in a downward movement.

 Improves the chart’s readability and highlights signals

 Traders fancy Heiken Ashi charts because they make the trend easier to read.
-It indicatess, for example, of when to ride the trend and when to head for the exits, once it starts weakening.
+It indicates, for example, when to ride the trend and when to head for the exits once it starts weakening.
 In other words, the charting technique boosts traders’ confidence by showing that a particular opportunity (entry or exit) is well-available.
-Compared to traditionl charts, there is a lower chance that it might be a false signal.
+Compared to traditional charts, there is a lower chance that it might be a false signal.

 Doesn’t reveal the full price information

 Since the Heiken Ashi candles are averaged, they can’t reveal the exact open and close prices.
 What the trader can actually see is the HA closing price.
-While for long-term traders, this might not be a problem, the limited pricing information doesn’t bode well with the more active ones.
-They prefer traditional Japanese candlesticks, which are derived from the actual prices and visualize the open and close values on the chart.
+While this might not be a problem for long-term traders, the limited pricing information doesn’t bode well with the more active ones.
+They prefer traditional Japanese candlesticks derived from the actual prices and visualize the open and close values on the chart.

 Not suitable for active traders (day traders or scalpers)